yottaawesome/basic-windows-drivers/src/WPFCalloutDriver/README.md

 * On the target machine, open an elevated command prompt and `cd` to `%systemdrive%\drivertest\drivers`.
 * Run `driver-install.cmd` to install the driver.
 Run `driver-install.cmd -r` to uninstall the driver.

 If you uninstall and the re-install the driver, you may get a service start "file not found" error.
-Restart the machine in this case and the driver will run normally.
+In this case, check to see that all registered callouts are being unregistered before the driver exits.
+[Failure to do so can cause this issue](https://stackoverflow.com/a/69284447/7448661).

 ## Running